-We respect the planet We move people We connect places We act responsibly Environmental leadership Zero emission fleet target p.72 Innovation and development p.73 Our commitment to ZEV introduction is only the start p.73 We are pleased our work has been recognised p.73 Most satisfied customers p.75 Most reliable service p.75 Safety p.76 for the future p.77 Employer of choice Diversity p.79 People strategy p.77 Materiality Responsible governance principles Policies T.C.F.D. p.84 p.80 p.80 p.81 Environmental Our purpose, to drive modal shift, is at the heart of the Evolve strategy and is a key differentiator with our customers.
-Social The Evolve strategy commits us to having the most sa customers, the most reliable service and being the saf Governance We are committed to staying forefront of financial and non- reporting and have plans in p to have our non-financial data ready by the end of 2023. financial lace
+We respect the planet We move people We connect places We act responsibly Environmental leadership Zero emission fleet target p.72 Innovation and development p.73 Our commitment to ZEV introduction is only the start p.73 We are pleased our work has been recognised p.73 Most satisfied customers p.75 Most reliable service p.75 Safety p.76 for the future p.77 Employer of choice Diversity p.79 People strategy p.77 Materiality Responsible governance principles Policies T.C.F.D. p.84 p.80 p.80 p.81 Environmental Our purpose, to drive modal shift, is at the heart of the Evolve strategy nits us to having the most s ble service and being the sa Governance We are committed to staying forefront of financial and nonand is a key differentiator with our reporting and have plans in place to have our non-financial data audit ready by the end of 2023.